Unit 1: Numbers & Quantification | Class 12 Applied Maths | Boundless Maths

 Trips = 25 · Total cost = ₹12,500

-(ii) Total cost if only Type B vehicles are used?
+(ii) How many trips are needed and what is the total cost if only Type B vehicles are used?

 Trips = 34 · Total cost = ₹20,400